pattonsgirl/Spring2021-CEG2350/Labs/Lab02/README.md

 ## Submission

-Upload your file named Lab02-LastName.txt to the Pilot Dropbox.
+In your GitHub repository, select the green `Code` button then select `Download ZIP`.
+Upload this zip file to Pilot.

+In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project your are submitting.